dotnet/docs-maui/docs/get-started/first-app.md

 ---
 title: "Build your first .NET MAUI app in Visual Studio"
-description: "How to create and run your first .NET MAUI app." ms.date: 06/17/2021
+description: "How to create and run your first .NET MAUI app."
+zone_pivot_groups: platform
+ms.date: 06/17/2021
 ---

 # Build your first .NET MAUI app

-In this tutorial, you'll learn how to create your first .NET Multi-platform App UI (MAUI) app, and run it in an Android emulator.
+In this tutorial, you'll learn how to create and run your first .NET Multi-platform App UI (MAUI) app.

 > [!NOTE]
 > Visual Studio for Mac support will arrive in a future release.

+::: zone pivot="windows"

 ## Prerequisites